+Nature of Business and Fund Structure (continued) position of the State Appropriated fund is not pledged or available to secure bonds issued under any of the Agency's bond funds or creditors of the Agency.

+Federal Appropriated

-Nature of position of the State Appropriated fund is not pledged or available to secure bonds issued under any of the Business and Agency's bond funds or creditors of the Agency.
-Fund Structure Federal Appropriated (continued) The Federal Appropriated fund was established to account for funds received from the federal government which are to be used for programs for low- and moderate-income persons and families in the form of nointerest deferred loans and grants in support of foreclosure counseling and remediation efforts, assistance to tax credit developments and other housing-related program costs.
+The Federal Appropriated fund was established to account for funds received from the federal government which are to be used for programs for low- and moderate-income persons and families in the form of no-interest deferred loans and grants in support of foreclosure counseling and remediation efforts, assistance to tax credit developments and other housing-related program costs.
 The net position of the Federal Appropriated fund is not pledged or available to secure bondholders or creditors of the Agency.

+Summary of Significant Accounting Policies

-Summary of The following is a summary of the more significant accounting policies.
-Significant Basis of Accounting Accounting
+The following is a summary of the more significant accounting policies.

+Basis of Accounting